smy1/swlab/python/README.md

 - The _first column_ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the base video and top video are stored.
 In this example, the subfolders are "076" and "078".
 - The _second column_ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
 Since we have two video recordings (the base video and the top video), use the start time of one of these videos (preferably the top video).
 The function will calculate the time difference between the two recordings and adjust the start time of the other video.
 This adjustment is not always perfect, hence, we will have to correct for any discrepancy by providing information to the column "corr" (see below).
 - The _third column_ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
 - The _fourth column_ (or the parameter __"corr"__, which stands for "correction") contains information that corrects for out-of-sync videos.
 Give a negative number if the top video is slower than the base video (assuming that the start time is based on the top video, as suggested earlier).
-This information can be left blank (and will be disregarded even if it is not blank) if the paramter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).
+This information can be left blank (and will be disregarded even if it is not blank) if the parameter "attempts" gets an argument of 1 (because logically, in the first attempt, we do not know how well Python syncs the two videos).

 >[!TIP]
 >Manual input of information is alright when we have less than five child subfolders.
 When the number of subfolders is huge, it becomes difficult to keep track of which timing information refers to which subfolder because these variables are not visually aligned (I'm telling from experience).
 In such a case, I highly recommend using an Excel file.